“In my day, the rich kids ate bologna and the poor kids ate lobster.” – My mother

 (Anyone interested in learning more about the slave trade in Canada should read Marcel Trudel’s Canada’s Forgotten Slaves: Two Hundred Years of Bondage )

-Leaving the Fortress, I turn east towards Baddeck on the Cabot Trail.
+Leaving the Fortress, I turn west towards Baddeck on the Cabot Trail.
 Staying at the Bear on the Lake Guesthouse is as close to spending a weekend at a friend’s cottage as you’ll find, with its large back deck over-looking the Bras d’Or lake and fire pit in the yard.
 The clouds have rolled in and I spend a rainy afternoon on the laptop, catching up on the rest of my life.

 As the sun sets and the clouds disperse, the fireflies appear, their bodies flashing like twinkle lights in the trees.
 Living in British Columbia, I’d forgotten the fireflies that had captivated me as a child, the memories of chasing them through the fields and capturing them in glass jars resurfacing, the sight bringing back the same sense of wonder held in simpler times.